kharij/Tekken-6-HD-Texture-Pack/README.md

 *(Due to how tricky this is, this will be low-priority for now)*
 - [ ] Support for other regions
 - [ ] Optimization for android phones

-# What's New?
-### `v0.1`
-- All stages now feature higher-quality textures.
-  - There are also adjustments made to make the stages appear more vibrant.
-- Mob sprites are collected into respective folders.
-(This is for future-proofing)

 Screenshots
 ======